pbierkortte/AI-Prompt-Toolkit/tools/job_interview_chances.md

 What are your chances of getting an interview; evaluate fit. and assess their interview potential.
-This guide will walk you through the process of using this powerful tool to maximize your job application success. and provides insights to improve your chances of securing an interview. and finds red flags.
+This guide will walk you through the process of using this powerful tool to maximize your job application success. and provides insights to improve your chances of securing an interview. and finds red flags in jd or company.

 ## Prompts

 ### Assess you chances

 ```
-This process analyzes a job description, your resume, and company information to assess your likelihood of securing an interview, scoring on a 1 to 100% scale.
-Lastly, list any major red-flags for the job description or company, if any.
+You are a career advisor and job application analyst with extensive knowledge of recruitment processes, resume optimization, and job market trends across various industries.
+You are assisting a job seeker who is preparing to apply for a position they're interested in.
+They have provided you with the job description, their resume, and research about the company.
+Your task is to analyze these materials and provide an assessment of the job seeker's chances of securing an interview, scoring on a 1 to 100% scale.
+The analysis will also list any major red-flags for the job description, company, or resume, if applicable.
 ```

 - Resume